 Baseball: Our special tour of PNC Park.
 We even got a chance to sit in the dugout.

 Four Points Alpacas: Children visited the farm and “their own” Z-Rex.
 They were allowed close enough to the alpacas to pet, feed, and take pictures.
 Our special thanks to Don and Jan Phillips the owners of Four Points for their hospitality.

 Pittsburgh Zoo & PPG Aquarium: A very special “Behind the Scenes” visit at the Zoo.
-Margie Marks the zoo curator for education gave a guided tour of the elephants, painted dogs, polar bears, and more.
+Margie Marks the zoo curator for education gave a guided tour of the elephants, polar bears, and more.
 The children talked with the zoo staff and were even allowed to pet the young elephants.

 Back to School Rally: 75 students attended and received pencils, rulers, notebooks, and book bags to prepare them for the first day of school

 NOOK (Nurturing Our Own Kids): Our parent support group held their meeting for planning the calendar year 2009-2010.
 Topics discussed were: healthy eating for the family, resume writing, finding employment for persons with criminal records, blended families.

 Meet and Greet: Project Destiny hosted students between the ages of 10 and 14 from various part of Pittsburgh to talk about their neighborhoods and identify things they had in common.
 The program consisted of discussions about healthy food and life choices.
 Later students visited the Pittsburgh Project.
 A total of fifty-two (52) students attended.